 13. Party the night away

 One of the reasons I love Queenstown is that no matter what time of the year or what day of the week it is, there’s always something going on.
-From dancing the night away to cocktails on the rooftop, there’s plenty of places to party in Queenstown.
+From dancing the night away to cocktails on the rooftop, there are plenty of places to party.

 A few of my favorites include The World Bar – a trendy bar with amazing cocktails, The Sundeck – for the best rooftop views, and of course Cowboys – where every big night ends with a ride on the mechanical bull.

-You can also join pub crawls in Queenstown that run every night from Tuesday to Saturday.
-There is even a pub crawl that includes a stop at an ice bar in Queenstown.
+You can also join pub crawls in Queenstown that run every Friday and Saturday.
+It includes 5 free shots, pizza, and skip-the-line privileges, so it’s actually a great deal for $30 NZD.
 The good thing about pub crawls is you’ll get to meet lots of other visitors and make friends.
 The events usually have a theme so people often get dressed up and it’s really fun!

 14. Go tobogganing

 Let’s be real, winter in Queenstown doesn’t mean snow everywhere.
-You’ll find snow up on the mountains and plenty at the ski feilds, but in town itself, you’ll only get snow a few days a year.
+You’ll find snow up on the mountains and plenty at the ski fields, but in the town itself, you’ll only get snow a few days a year.

-Otherwise, you can always head up to one of the ski feields, The Remarkables or Coronet Peak, and go tobogganing there!
+Otherwise, you can always head up to one of the ski fields, The Remarkables or Coronet Peak, and go tobogganing there!

 Just imagine falling towards The Remarkables Mountain Range with epic views of Lake Wakatipu and Queenstown.
-You can choose from a 9,000-foot, 12,000-foot, and 15,000-foot jump in Queenstown.
+You can choose from a 9,000-foot, 12,000-foot, and 15,000-foot jump – the higher the jump, the more freefall time you’ll have, so you can be falling anywhere from 25–60 seconds.
+That’s a lot of time to take in the sights!

 16. Go for a drink at an ice bar

-Queenstown is home to not one, but two ice bars.
+Queenstown is home to not one, not two, but three ice bars.
 For a place so small I find that kind of weird, but hey, a little competition is great for visitors.

 On a winter’s day, you may already feel like you’re in an ice bar, but you won’t get the experience of sitting at a bar and drinking out of a cup both completely made of ice.
-It’s something you have to do at least once in your lifetime and one of the best indoor activities in Queenstown.
+It’s something you have to do at least once in your lifetime and one of the best indoor activities.

 17. Eat Fergburger

-Last but certainly not least of the best things to do in winter in Queenstown is to eat Fergburger.
+One of my favorite things to do in winter in Queenstown is to eat Fergburger!
 I know this makes just about every blog I write about Queenstown, but seriously, it’s that good!
 Plus, why come all the way to Queenstown and not get to rate the burger yourself!?

-Fergburger has lots of burgers to choose from, however, their famous burger is anything with the beef patty which is what put this place on the map (or maybe it was actually Ed Sheeran.)
+Fergburger has lots of burgers to choose from, however, their famous burger is anything with the beef patty which is what put this place on the map (or maybe it was actually Ed Sheeran!).
 With that said, their venison, chicken, pork, and vegetarian options are really good too.
-A burger only costs around $13 NZD so this is a cheap activity in Queenstown and a burger you just have to eat at least once (but will likely eat more!)
+A burger only costs around $15 NZD, so this is a cheap activity in Queenstown and a burger you just have to eat at least once (but will likely eat more!)

 You may have to wait a while in order to get your burger, especially around 5 pm when everyone heads back from the ski hills.
 To avoid waiting over an hour eat outside of this time – like at 2 am after a night out like I do!